The Natural (Mic Geronimo album)

 The Natural is the debut studio album by American rapper Mic Geronimo.
 It was released on November 28, 1995, via Blunt Recordings/TVT Records.
-The album was prodcued by Mark Sparks, Buckwild, Irv Gotti, Da Beatminerz, and Chyskillz.
+The album was produced by Mark Sparks, Buckwild, Irv Gotti, Da Beatminerz, and Chyskillz.
 It features guest appearances from Royal Flush, Murder Inc., O.C., and the Lost Boyz.
 It peaked at number 144 on the Billboard 200.
 The album spawned four singles: "Shit's Real", "Masta I.C.", "The Natural" and "Wherever You Are".